Sharpen Your Wildlife Edits: Mastering Canon DPP

 Capturing Wildlife: Mastering Burst Mode and Post-Processing with the Canon R5

 Chasing a cheetah’s sprint or an albatross’s soar, I’ve learned that the right camera settings can make or break a wildlife shot.
 Here’s how I use the Canon R5’s burst mode and Canon DPP software to capture and refine stunning wildlife images.
+Here’s how I use these tools to elevate my wildlife photography.

 In the Field: Burst Mode and Shutter Choices